JULY LITERARY BIRTHDAYS

 - French poet Tristan Corbiere (1845; d.1875), born Edouard Joachim Corbiere, precursor of the surrealist and symbolist movements

-- Russian-born French novelist, literary critic, and leading theorist of the nouveau roman Nathalie Sarraute aka Nathalie Ilyanova Tcherniak (1900; page cited in French)
+- Russian-born French novelist, literary critic, and leading theorist of the nouveau roman Nathalie Sarraute aka Nathalie Ilyanova Tcherniak (1900; d.1999)

 - American journalist Hunter S. Thompson (1937; d.2005)